 The European Union’s Capital Requirements Directive (the “Directive”) creates a revised regulatory capital framework across the EU governing how much capital financial services firms must retain.
 In the United Kingdom, this is implemented by the Financial Conduct Authority (“FCA”), through its Handbook of rules and guidance including the General Prudential Sourcebook (“GENPRU”) and specifically the Prudential Sourcebook for Investment Firms (“IFPRU”).

-This disclosure is underpinned by AXG Asset Management’s Risk Management Framework, which is well established and comprises a number of procedures and processes.
+This disclosure is underpinned by AXG Advice’s Risk Management Framework, which is well established and comprises a number of procedures and processes.

 Ownership of the Risk Management Framework sits with the AXG Board, which regularly considers and reviews risk management matters, and in particular reviews the Risk Management arrangements, the Risk Management Plan and the Business Continuity Plan.

 The FCA framework consists of the ‘Pillars’

 Pillar 1 sets out the minimum capital requirement that we need to retain to meet our credit, market and operational risks